danlivingston/Ada/README.md

 }
 ```

-This works because d refers to the same object.
+This works because `d` refers to the same object.

-But if you try the same with a primitive type like int:
+But if you try the same with a primitive type like `int`:

 ```java
 void update(int x) {